 For years, APIs and Services have been around in Enterprise Computing.
-In the good old middleware days, Service Oriented Architecture came to existence and services were exposed using SOAP Web Service APIs.
+In the good old middleware days, Service Oriented Architecture came into existence, and services were exposed using SOAP Web Service APIs.
 These APIs were mainly used to integrate applications to legacy systems and to one another.

-With the advent of cloud, mobile and the need of massive internal/external adoption of services, REST based APIs have replaced SOAP Web services.
-REST APIs are HTTP based, lighter, easier to understand and integrate, and therefore, have become the de facto standard for creating enterprise APIs.
-Enterprise APIs can be internal APIs i.e. within or across LoB (Line of Business), or external APIs for partners and third party developers.
+With the advent of cloud, mobile, and the need for massive internal/external adoption of services, REST-based APIs have replaced SOAP Web services.
+REST APIs are HTTP-based, lighter, easier to understand, and integrate, and therefore, have become the de facto standard for creating enterprise APIs.
+Enterprise APIs can be internal APIs i.e. within or across LoB (Line of Business), or external APIs for partners and third-party developers.

-In the past few years, enterprises, having learnt from web scale consumer APIs, realized that in order to create an ecosystem of applications around your API, it takes more than just creating an API and expecting consumers to use them.
+In the past few years, enterprises, having learned from web-scale consumer APIs, realized that in order to create an ecosystem of applications around your API, it takes more than just creating an API and expecting consumers to use them.
 This is true for both internal and external APIs.

-API management is the ability to document, publish, share, control, consume and monitor consumption of APIs.
-All of this is done in a fashion that allows easy publishing and on boarding of developers using the APIs.
+API management is the ability to document, publish, share, control, consume and monitor the consumption of APIs.
+All of this is done in a fashion that allows easy publishing and onboarding of developers using the APIs.
 So the question is:

 If an enterprise is looking to publish internal and/or external APIs, is there a difference in managing them?

-- Secured Access for protecting sensitive data that is being exposed.
+- Secure Access for protecting sensitive data that is being exposed.

 - Differentiated Access while allowing the consumption of APIs among stakeholders.

 - Easier onboarding of applications and developers that consume the APIs.